 The Autry maintains a 403(b) defined contribution plan (the "403(b) Plan") to provide retirement benefits for eligible employees, who can elect to make voluntary tax deferred contributions to the 403(b) Plan from their salaries and wages, subject to limitations set by the IRC.
 The Autry can contribute, at the discretion of the Board, up to a maximum of 5% of the employee's eligible compensation.
 Both employee and employer contributions to the 403(b) Plan vest immediately.
-The Autry contributed \$139,155 and \$141,368 to the 403(b) Plan for 2021 and 2020, respectively, representing 2% of the participating employees' eligible compensation for each of the years.
-The cost of the employer contribution to the 403(b) Plan is recorded as fringe benefit expense.
+The Autry made a matching contribution amounting to \$136,552 and \$139,155 to the 403(b) Plan for 2022 and 2021, respectively, representing 2% of the participating employees' eligible compensation for each of the years.
+In addition, effective July 1, 2022, the Board approved an additional 2% non-matching contribution, made in the first quarter of the following year, for employees who were on payroll on December 31 of the previous year.
+This additional contribution amounted to \$74,496.
+The cost of the employer contribution to the 403(b) Plan is recorded as a fringe benefit expense.

 The Autry maintains a 457(b) deferred compensation plan (the "457(b) Plan") to provide retirement benefits for eligible employees, who can elect to make voluntary tax deferred contributions to the 457(b) Plan from their salaries, subject to limitations set by the IRC.
 The Autry does not make employer contributions to the 457(b) Plan.
 Employee contributions to the 457(b) Plan remain an asset and a liability of the Autry until the participating employees withdraw their accumulated balances.
 The Autry records the market value of the 457(b) Plan's investments in other assets offset by an equal amount recorded in accrued liabilities.
-Such amounts total \$410,687 and \$308,759 at December 31, 2021 and 2020, respectively.
+Such amounts total \$317,113 and \$410,687 at December 31, 2022 and 2021, respectively.